Fight Club (1999)

 3) The sex scene between Tyler and Marla was shot using the same 'bullet-time' technique used in The Matrix (1999); stills cameras were set up in a circle around the bed, and each one would take a single shot in sequence.
 These single frames were then edited together and enhanced with CG, as both Brad Pitt and Helena Bonham Carter were fully clothed in motion capture suits during the shoot.

-4) The shot of The Narrator shooting himself it's a live footage of Edward Norton having 180 psi of air shot into his mouth (to make his cheeks blow out).
+4) The shot of The Narrator shooting himself it's a motion capture footage of Edward Norton having 180 psi of air shot into his mouth (to make his cheeks blow out).
 Only one element of the shot which is real is the spurt of blood coming out of his mouth, everything else is CG.

 5) The final shot of the collapsing credit bank buildings was designed by Richard 'Dr.' Baily, who worked on the shot for over 14 months straight.
 According to director David Fincher, there are almost 4 million separately animated digital elements in the shot.